Birth of the World

 Carl Jung, in The Structure and Dynamics of the Psyche (1969) writes that the “combination of ideas in dreams is essentially fantastic; they are linked together in a sequence which is as a rule quite foreign to our ‘reality thinking,’ and in striking contrast to the logical sequence of ideas which we consider to be a special characteristic of one’s conscious mental processes.”
 In short, it is “characteristic that dreams owe the vulgar epithet ‘meaningless.’”
 And one can certainly draw parallels between that and today’s insane political reality and, naturally, Miró’s 1930s milieu, though he, refreshingly sprinkles some doses of humor into his hypnagogic paintings.

 Freedom, namely that which is implied by one’s laying it all on the line is something that was emphasized by Miró’s friend Michel Leiris, who the former said inspired and “improved my understanding of many things.”
-In fact, in her review of Leiris’s book Manhood, Susan Sontag highlighted his conception of the writer as bullfighter (“Leiris must feel, as he writes, the equivalent of the bullfighter’s knowledge that he risks being gored”), mentioning, rather agitatedly, Norman Mailer, who was obviously a poor Man’s Hemingway.
-That more time-honored novelist may have inspired Miró’s pugnacious penchant for slaying sacred cows.
+In fact, in her review of Leiris’s book Manhood, Susan Sontag highlighted his conception of the writer as bullfighter (“Leiris must feel, as he writes, the equivalent of the bullfighter’s knowledge that he risks being gored”).
+It’s clear, then, that Leiris has also inspired Miró’s pugnacious penchant for slaying sacred cows.

 Indeed he does so with Dutch Interior, I (1928), which gleefully deconstructs Hendrick Maertensz Sorgh’s 1661 oil, The Lutenist, with a distinct aim to “making my victims die cleanly, without nerve shivers in their agony, a dry blow like lightning,” Miró wrote to a friend from his farm in Montroig in the years before the war.